 Question: Are all public library personnel, including volunteers, required to complete on-line training on the conflict of interest law?

-Answer: Yes, but certain unpaid volunteers may be exempted from the on-line training requirement, as explained in our Mandatory Training and Education Guidelines.
+Answer: Yes, but certain unpaid volunteers may be exempted from the on-line training requirement, as explained in our Education and Training Guidelines.

 Question: A library patron whom I have assisted as a reference librarian gave me a $50 restaurant gift certificate as a thank-you for my help.
 May I keep the gift certificate?